bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>Events are actions or occurrences that happen in the system you are programming, which the system tells you about so…</em>developer.mozilla.org</a><a href="https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://javascript.info/bubbling-and-capturing" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://javascript.info/bubbling-and-capturing"><strong>Bubbling and capturing</strong><br />
-<em>Let’s start with an example.
-This handler is assigned to , but also runs if you click any nested tag like or : Isn’t it…</em>javascript.info</a><a href="https://javascript.info/bubbling-and-capturing" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>Let's start with an example.
+This handler is assigned to , but also runs if you click any nested tag like or : Isn't it…</em>javascript.info</a><a href="https://javascript.info/bubbling-and-capturing" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://www.youtube.com/watch?v=Jh_Uzqzz_wM" class="markup--anchor markup--p-anchor">https://www.youtube.com/watch?v=Jh_Uzqzz_wM</a>